SilkRose/Pony/src/stories/pretty-and-pink/a-gift-from-the-heart.md

 Her thoughts ceased when she arrived at Sugarcube Corner.
 Walking inside, she found Mrs. Cake at the counter.

-“Hello, is Pinkie Pie in?”
+"Hello, is Pinkie Pie in?"
 Rarity asked.

-“Yes, deary, I believe she is in her room upstairs,” Mrs. Cake said.
+"Yes, deary, I believe she is in her room upstairs," Mrs. Cake said.

-“Okay, thank you,” Rarity said before walking to the stairs.
+"Okay, thank you," Rarity said before walking to the stairs.

-Once Rarity had ascended the stairs, she knocked on Pinkie’s door. *Here goes nothing*, she thought.
+Once Rarity had ascended the stairs, she knocked on Pinkie's door. *Here goes nothing*, she thought.

-Pinkie Pie answered the door a moment later and said, “Hey Rarity, what's up?”
+Pinkie Pie answered the door a moment later and said, "Hey Rarity, what's up?"

-“Hello darling, I was wondering if you could be my model for a particular dress?”
+"Hello darling, I was wondering if you could be my model for a particular dress?"
 Rarity asked.

 Pinkie smiled at her friend.
-“Sure, when?”
+"Sure, when?"

-“Right now, if it wouldn't be a bother.”
+"Right now, if it wouldn't be a bother."

-“Okay!”
+"Okay!"
 Pinkie replied happily.

 Pinkie jumped out her door and closed it behind her.
 They walked down the steps.
-Once they reached the bottom, Pinkie said, “Mrs. Cake, I'm going out.”
+Once they reached the bottom, Pinkie said, "Mrs. Cake, I'm going out."

-Mrs. Cake replied from the counter, “Okay, have fun.”
+Mrs. Cake replied from the counter, "Okay, have fun."

 Rarity opened the front door with her magic.
 They walked through it and Rarity closed it behind them.
 They started walking to Carousel Boutique.

-“So, who’s the client?”
+"So, who's the client?"
 Pinkie asked.

-“You wouldn't know them, they’re from Manehattan.
-Their coat is pink, so you would be the *perfect* model,” Rarity said, as her gaze averted from Pinkie.
+"You wouldn't know them, they're from Manehattan.
+Their coat is pink, so you would be the *perfect* model," Rarity said, as her gaze averted from Pinkie.

-“Are you sure?”
+"Are you sure?"
 Pinkie asked.
-“I know a lot of ponies.”
+"I know a lot of ponies."

-“Yes,” Rarity said, hoping Pinkie would drop it.
+"Yes," Rarity said, hoping Pinkie would drop it.

 Rarity took a moment to admire Pinkie as she hopped beside her, none the ware of the feelings she had towards her.
 She looked at her bouncing pink curls; *so adorable.* Her pink fluffy ears; *so cute.* Her blue eyes; *so beautiful.*

-Her thoughts were interrupted when Pinkie asked, “How’s your day going, Rarity?”
+Her thoughts were interrupted when Pinkie asked, "How's your day going, Rarity?"

-“Good, and yours, darling?”
+"Good, and yours, darling?"

-“It’s going great!”
+"It's going great!"

-“That’s good,” Rarity smiled.
+"That's good," Rarity smiled.

-“Do you have any ideas for how the dress will look?”
+"Do you have any ideas for how the dress will look?"
 Pinkie asked cheerfully.

-“I have a few, we shall see how it goes.
-Thank you for doing this for me Pinkie, it means a lot to me,” Rarity replied.
+"I have a few, we shall see how it goes.
+Thank you for doing this for me Pinkie, it means a lot to me," Rarity replied.

-“No problem, Rarity, I’m glad to help,” Pinkie said.
+"No problem, Rarity, I'm glad to help," Pinkie said.

 They walked in silence for a while as Rarity couldn't help but stare.